 A petition acknowledgement and response will be emailed to everyone who has signed the e-petition and elected to receive this information.
 The acknowledgment and response will also be published on this website.

-How do I 'sign' an e-petition?
+How to 'sign' an e-petition

 You will be able to see all the e-petitions currently available for signature.

 When you sign an e-petition you will be asked to provide your name, your postcode and a valid email address.
 When you have submitted this information you will be sent an email to the email address you have provided.
 This email will include a link which you must click on in order to confirm the email address is valid.
 Once this step is complete, your 'signature' will be added to the petition.
 People visiting the e-petition will be able to see your name in the list of those who have signed it, but your contact details will not be visible.